impresso/impresso.github.io/pages/project/guiding-principles.md

 Within DH, adequate critique of data, software, interfaces, methods and outputs from the standpoint of established insights and best practices remains an unresolved problem.
 We subsume these requirements - regarded as essential skills for historians in the digital age - under the term “transparency”.

-### Interoperability, scalability and sustainability
+### Interoperability, Scalability and Sustainability

 Starting from digitised sources originating from diverse cultural institutions, the production of semantic enrichments integrated into a shared historical information and vector space with which users can interact requires the development and deployment of various interdependent components.
 To this end, we consider which information needs to flow where and how, and how best to encode it according to different needs, e.g. offline and online processing steps, storage, distributed computing, web services.